yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 - The receive-timeout , commit and abort timeout , lookup-timeout , duration and round-trip-time parameters are in millisecond units.{warning}

 h1.
 Libraries Required
-The [attached libraries|^mule-jars.zip] should be located at your {{GigaSpaces Root\lib\platform\mule}} folder before deploying the example.
+The [attached libraries|^mule-jars.zip] should be located at your `GigaSpaces Root\lib\platform\mule` folder before deploying the example.
 See below fill list of the libraries required to run this example:
 {code}
 backport-util-concurrent-3.1-osgi.jar
 commons-beanutils-1.8.0.jar